jsa-research/limbus-buildgen/README.md

 # limbus-buildgen
 ![version](http://img.shields.io/badge/version-0.2.0-blue.svg) [![Public Domain](http://img.shields.io/badge/public%20domain%3F-yes-blue.svg)](http://creativecommons.org/publicdomain/zero/1.0/) [![SemVer](http://img.shields.io/badge/SemVer-2.0.0-blue.svg)](http://semver.org/spec/v2.0.0.html) ![development stage](http://img.shields.io/badge/development%20stage-alpha-orange.svg)

 limbus-buildgen generates build files for small C/C++ code-bases that do not need a very complicated build process.
-Thus the generators can be kept small which makes them easy to test and port to other platforms.
+Thus this library can be kept small which makes it easy to test and port to other platforms.

-The project consists of a set of Common.js modules written in pure ECMAScript which can be imported into your project.
+The project consists of a set of Common.js modules written in ES5.1 which can be imported into your project.
 A CLI front-end is also available to generate build files without additional code.

 ## Use
 ```